VirtualOilCake/Shinamai/README.md

 Xiaohua can't find any Lianhua Qingwen where she usually put them.

 "What is that?
 Xocova...?
 Hmmm, it feels familiar but I don't know what it is..."

+"Wait... don't tell me..."

+Xiaohua realize what is wrong.
+She opened her closet, and there were no Hanfu, but only Kimono.

+"Chikuso!"